andrew-pyle/HU-COMP-1510/files.md

 # File Input/Output

-> Input/Output is usually stylized as I/O or IO.
+_Input/Output is usually stylized as I/O or IO_

 The concept of: